aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 		return 0;
 	}

-The :numref:`lst_openmp_main` depicts how to use `OpenMP`_ pragmas to parallelize the while communication chain.
+:numref:`lst_openmp_main` depicts how to use `OpenMP` pragmas to parallelize the whole communication chain.
 As a remainder:

 - ``#pragma omp parallel``: all the code after in the braces is executed by all the threads,